Gotta Go (Chung Ha song)

 "Gotta Go" (Korean: 벌써 12시; RR: Beolsseo Yeoldu-si; lit.
-"Already 12 o'clock") is a song recorded by South Korean singer Chungha.
+"Already 12 o'clock") is a song recorded by South Korean singer Chung Ha.
 It was released as a single on January 2, 2019, by MNH Entertainment and distributed by Genie Music, and was promoted as a single album.
 Adopting a darker style, the princess concept appears to be a shift away from the "girl crush" image of her previous albums Hands on Me and Offset.

 Background and release

-Chungha unveiled three teaser photos and two music video teasers for the song before its release.
+Chung Ha unveiled three teaser photos and two music video teasers for the song before its release.
 "Gotta Go" was released digitally and physically on January 2, 2019; the physical edition is a single album titled XII.
 The song was also released as a separate digital single through several music portals, including iTunes.

 Composition

-"Gotta Go" moves Chungha into a more sultry place than her past singles with its vibrant flute sounds and squelching synths acting as a backdrop to her rich vocals.
-Chungha mentioned she had always wanted to do a concept like this.
+"Gotta Go" moves Chung Ha into a more sultry place than her past singles with its vibrant flute sounds and squelching synths acting as a backdrop to her rich vocals.
+Chung Ha mentioned she had always wanted to do a concept like this.
 Though “Gotta Go” shows a new and different side of Chung Ha, it also marks her return to collaborating with Black Eyed Pilseung and Jeon Goon, the team behind her 2018 hit "Roller Coaster."
 The song's Korean title literally translates to "Already Midnight".
-In an interview with Billboard, Chungha elaborated on the song's musical direction by saying:
+In an interview with Billboard, Chung Ha elaborated on the song's musical direction by saying:

 Reception

 "Gotta Go" peaked at number two on the Gaon Digital Chart, number one on the Billboard K-Pop Hot 100 and number six on the World Digital Song Sales chart, becoming her most successful single to date and her first top 10 entry on the latter.
 It was the second most-downloaded, eighth most-streamed and overall the eighth best performing song of 2019 in South Korea.
 It also reached the charts in New Zealand and Singapore.
-The single also brought Chungha her first music program trophy at MBC Music's Show Champion on January 9 and went on to receive 7 total wins.
+The single also brought Chung Ha her first music program trophy at MBC Music's Show Champion on January 9 and went on to receive 7 total wins.
 As of June 2022, it has over 90 million views on YouTube and 108 million streams on Spotify.